yeephycho/nasnet-tensorflow/README.md

 - Test and evaluate the model you have trained.

 - Deploy the model for your application.

-Nasnet is so far the state-of-the-art image classification architecture ImageNet dataset (ArXiv release date is 21 Jul.
-2017), the single crop accuracy for nasnet-large model is reported to be 82.7.
-For details of nasnet, please refer to paper [Learning Transferable Architectures for Scalable Image Recognition](https://arxiv.org/abs/1707.07012) by Barret Zoph etc.
+(By your self)

+Suitable for those who have solid CNN knowledge, python and tensorflow background.
+For those who have less background, [tensorflow slim walk through tutorial](https://github.com/tensorflow/models/blob/master/research/slim/slim_walkthrough.ipynb) should be a good start.

-# Dependencies
+## Dependencies
 tensorflow >= 1.4.0

+tf.contrib.slim

+numpy

-# Code coming soon
+## Code coming soon